Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Case Studies

-We also tested the proposed algorithm on DC networks with the same topologies and bus types as the IEEE~\mbox{9-,} \mbox{30-,} \mbox{39-,} \mbox{69-,} and \mbox{118-bus} systems to study computational tractability.
+We have tested the computational tractability of DN-OPF problem~\eqref{eq:prob_final_1} on DC networks with the same topology and bus types as the IEEE~\mbox{9-,}~\mbox{39-},~\mbox{118-},~\mbox{300-}, and~\mbox{2383-bus} systems.
 To summarize the results, Table~\ref{table:compu_compa} compares the average CPU time in IPOPT for solving problem~\eqref{eq:prob_final_1} and the traditional DN-OPF problem~\eqref{eq:prob_ori}, averaged over 10 tests for each system.
-Observe that the proposed optimization problem has a similar computational complexity as the traditional DN-OPF problem.
+Observe that the proposed optimization problem has a similar computational complexity as the traditional \mbox{DN-OPF} problem for systems with moderate sizes, and is still reasonably tractable for large-scale systems like 2383-bus system.
 This verifies the tractability of our algorithm.